fmbicalho/LibraryManager/README.md

 # 🎉 Acknowledgements

-- **Code For All Bootcamp:** Thanks for organizing this hackathon and providing a platform to showcase our project.
+- **Code For All Bootcamp:** Thanks for organizing this Technical Assignment.
-- **Team Members:** Gratitude to everyone involved for their dedication, creativity, and teamwork in developing this Library Manager application.
 - **Technologies Used:** Appreciation to the tools and frameworks like Spring Boot, Hibernate, Thymeleaf, and Bootstrap, which were crucial in building this project.

 # 📈 Future Enhancements